BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 ## Reborn Restoration Project 1

-Anyways, head over to the Grand Hall.
+Head over to the Grand Hall.
 One of the guys behind the desk will be accepting donations for one of three projects.

 We can only choose to fund one right now, then each of the other two as soon as we get the fifteenth and sixteenth gym badges respectively.
 You won't be missing out on anything in the long term depending on your choice here.
 If you want to make a more informed choice, read the following three subsections to see what the rewards are for each.